 I took the Ancestry DNA test about two months ago, figuring it would be helpful to find out where all my Irish relatives traced back to.

 The whole thing is pretty seamless.
 You go to Ancestry.com online, request a test, and in a few days, a package arrives.
 You spit into a tube until it is almost full of your saliva and you send the completed test back.
-It cost $99 and is worth every cent.
+It cost less than $99 and is worth every cent.

 I can honestly say I had no expectation of finding any DNA strain outside of Irish as far as I could imagine.
 No relative of mine going back generations had come from anywhere other than the Emerald Isle.
 I had never heard of any foreign relatives and did not believe my family had stirred at all from its Irish roots.

 My brother joked with me and asked what I would do if I found out I’m also of British heritage.
 As an Irish nationalist, I told him I’d sooner go for a swim in the Hudson River here in New York.
 Perfidious Albion was not part of my makeup I told him.
 No way.

 I’ll have to withdraw my pledge to swim the Hudson.
 It turns out I am 14 percent British, the kind of news that left me speechless, quite a feat as many of you will know.

 I’m even a tiny bit Asian, with roots tracing back to South East Asia thousands of years ago, my ancestry chart tells me.
 It’s only two percent but could possibly explain my passion for Chinese food!